antipatico/xv6-reverse-tools/README.md

 operating system, such as an 8086 disassembler, an ELF32 analyzer and an ELF32 disassembler.

-The software is provided as a patch for xv6, as such you must copy this folder into your xv6-public folder and recompile the whole project.
+The software is provided as a patch for xv6, as such you must copy the `end` folder into your xv6-public folder and recompile the whole project.

 Versioning is provided from the original version of xv6 files.